Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

 where we have taken $\rho_{ad} \rightarrow \rho$ for simplicity of notation (the bath will no longer enter the equations).

+Eq.
+(S8) can be taken as the first-principles master equation for the nonlinear Fano resonance, upon which we will make further approximations to analytically isolate the nonlinear loss presented in the main text (e.g., Eqs.
+(2-4) of the main text).
+Note that, as compared to standard master-equation descriptions of lossy systems, Eq.
+(S8) is of a similar Lindblad form, except that the jump operator $X$ couples the two modes.
+In Section III, where we present ``exact'' numerical evidence for the Fock- and sub-Poissonian state generation effects, we do so by directly solving Eq.
+(S8) in time.
+Now, we move to simplify Eq.
+(S8) further.

-We are mainly interested in the limit in which the end-mirror responds instantaneously to changes in the frequency of the cavity mode.
+We are mainly interested in the limit in which the $d$ resonance responds instantaneously to changes in the frequency of the cavity mode.
 In other words, in the limit of $\gamma \equiv 2\pi\rho_0v^2$ being the fastest timescale of the problem (so for example, $\gamma \gg \kappa \equiv 2\pi\rho_0 g^2$).
+Physically, thinking of $d$ as the end-mirror, it refers to a situation where the mirror responds to the instantaneous frequency of $a$ (to which the mirror can immediately respond due to its large bandwidth).
 Under this condition, we may adiabatically eliminate $d$ from the master equation of Eq.
-(8), getting an equation of motion for $a$ alone.
+(S8), getting an equation of motion for $a$ alone.

 The adiabatic elimination proceeds along similar lines to the derivation of Eq.
-(8): we must look at the evolution of the cavity density matrix to second-order in the cavity-mirror coupling.
-Thus, we want an equation similar to Eq.
-(5).
-A major difference in execution arises from the fact that the free dynamics of the end-mirror include damping (which is ``fast''), and so the interaction-picture transformation must include the effect of damping.
-While interaction picture transformations of Liouvillians with Lindblad terms are a ``basic'' part of density-matrix theory, it is relatively uncommon in the literature (\cite{carmichael2009statistical} provides a good account).
-Thus, we provide more of the intermediate manipulations than in other sections of the SI.
+(S8): we must look at the evolution of the cavity density matrix to second-order in the coupling between $a$ and $d$.
+The procedure to arrive at the equation for $a$ is thus similar in spirit to the procedure leading to Eq.
+(S5).
+A major difference in execution arises from the fact that the free dynamics of $d$ include damping (which is ``fast''), and so the interaction-picture transformation must include the effect of damping.
+Therefore, the Liouvillian to be exponentiated contains a Lindblad term.
+While interaction picture transformations of Liouvillians with Lindblad terms are a ``basic'' part of density-matrix theory, they are not as commonplace in the literature (\cite{carmichael2009statistical} provides a good account).
+Thus, we shall provide more of the intermediate manipulations than in other sections of the SI.

 The equation of motion for the density matrix (in the Schrodinger picture) may be written as

 where

 and